 He was out of step with the reigning archaism of religious

-art in Rome at the time—that is, the tendency to reproduce
+art in Rome at the time —that is, the tendency to

-the Byzantine style of early Christian art.
-Cavallini
+reproduce the Byzantine style of early Christian art.

-abandoned that style and replaced it with solidity; his
+Cavallini abandoned that style and replaced it with

 get as many commissions as he deserved, and that, together